Manufacturing Authorisations for veterinary medicines

-If you are manufacturing an authorised veterinary medicine you must comply with the Good Manufacturing Practice (GMP) standards and obtain a Manufacturing Authorisation (ManA) unless the medicine is for small non-food producing pet animals.
+If you are manufacturing an authorised veterinary medicine you must comply with the Good Manufacturing Practice (GMP) standards and obtain a Manufacturing Authorisation (ManA) unless the medicine is manufacturerd under an excemption for small non-food producing pet animals.

-If your site is manufacturing both human and veterinary medicines you should also refer to guidance published by the Medicines and Healthcare products Regulatory Agency (MHRA).
+If you manufacture both human and veterinary medicines you should also refer to guidance published by the Medicines and Healthcare products Regulatory Agency (MHRA).

 Manufacturing Authorisation (ManA)

-You must obtain a ManA if you are doing the following manufacturing or assembling activities for an authorised veterinary medicine including importing a medicine from a non-EU or European Economic Area (EEA) country for the purpose of re-assembling it for export:
+You must obtain a ManA if you carry out any of the following manufacturing or assembling activities for an authorised veterinary medicine:

 any process carried out in the course of making the medicine except for dissolving or dispersing the product in, or diluting or mixing it with some other substance used as a vehicle for the purpose of administering it